 Mission and Goals

-In addition, DS is available as a resource to faculty, staff and community agencies to provide education, consultation and guidance regarding disability issues.
+In addition, DPS is available as a resource to faculty, staff and community agencies to provide education, consultation and guidance regarding disability issues.
 Our office is the main source of advocacy for students with disabilities in the development of the university’s policies, procedures, programs and curriculum.